 Symptoms of Cushings Disease in Dogs (Not Just Old Age!)

-things, like the aging process.
+Unfortunately, the signs of Cushings disease can easily be mistaken for other things, like the aging process.
 Some of the more common symptoms include:

 - Excessive panting;

 - Excessive drinking and/or urination (ie. a previously housebroken dog starts having accidents in the house);

 - Loss of fur, usually symetrically on either side of the body;

 - Fur that is slow to grow back, or doesn't grow back at all;

 - Pot belly;

 - Weakening of the hind end.

 When I first brought up my dog's excess panting with a vet, the vet replied that it had been a hot summer - maybe that was the reason.
 I reluctantly agreed that yes, it was hot, and it was a possibility that was the reason for the panting... but I didn't think so, since it was so much worse than usual.
 About six months later, my dog's appetite increased dramatically.
 It was insane.
 He had always had a healthy appetite, but this was crazy - he'd eat food wrappers and kleenexes discarded in the streets, and once when I emptied the vacuum cleaner bag he ate all the dust and dirt in there too.
 So again, I spoke with a vet (a different one this one), who suggested to me that it was a behavioral problem.
 I didn't agree but I could tell he didn't believe me (I suppose I can't blame him, since many pet owners will say their little Fluffy or Fido is the bestest-behaved dog ever).